Jeedella/Plantenna_2_Gateway/BLE_mesh/bluez/Install_bluez.md

 # Project Smart Plant Monitoring System - Raspberry Pi Gateway - BLE network based on bluez - Installing bluez and dependencies
 ## Installing bluez
 Install bluez using the commands in the steps below.
 These steps are based on: ["Tutorial-How-to-set-up-BlueZ.pdf"](Tutorial-How-to-set-up-BlueZ.pdf).\
 Note that v5.50 is used during development of this project.
-If you whish to use other version of bluez, check the availeble versions on [the bluez website](www.bleuz.org).
+If you whish to use other version of bluez, check the available versions on [the bluez website](http://www.bluez.org/).
 With other version of bluez, it may be possible that the json-c and ell version must change as well.
 Note that meshctl must be present in your version of bluez.
 1. Install dependencies of bluez:
 ```
 sudo apt-get install -y git bc libusb-dev libdbus-1-dev libglib2.0-dev libudev-dev libical-dev libreadline-dev autoconf